openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

   Cohorts>`, set up the cohorts and select a strategy for assigning learners to the cohorts.

-You can refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.
+For more information about tools and ideas that help you prepare the course for launch, see the :ref:`Launch` topic.

 .. note::
   Changes you make in the new course are not propagated to the original course.